Eluvium (musician)

-Eluvium is the moniker of the American ambient recording artist Matthew Cooper, who resides in Portland, Oregon.
-Cooper, who was born in Tennessee and raised in Louisville, Kentucky, before relocating to the Northwest, is known for blending various genres of experimental music including electronic, minimalism and drone.
+Matthew Robert Cooper, also known by the moniker Eluvium, is an American ambient recording artist who resides in Portland, Oregon.
+Cooper was born in Tennessee and raised in Louisville, Kentucky, before relocating to the Northwest.
 His albums often feature artwork and photographs by Jeannie Paske.
+He is signed to the record label Temporary Residence Limited.

-Eluvium is signed to the record label Temporary Residence Limited.
+Career

-Matthew Robert Cooper and Miniatures
+Under the pseudonym Eluvium, Matthew Cooper released his debut album, Lambent Material (2003).
+It was followed by a solo piano album, An Accidental Memory in the Case of Death (2004).
+He then released Talk Amongst the Trees (2005).